 WARNING: Avoid These 2 Link-Building & SEO Tactics

-When it comes to SEO, it’s not just important that you use the right strategies, it’s also important that you don’t use the wrong strategies.
+Regarding SEO, it’s not just important to use the right strategies.
+It’s also important that you don’t use the wrong strategies.

-Shady link-building tactics — what is often referred to as “black-hat SEO” — can get your website penalized by Google and completely destroy your rankings.
+Shady link-building tactics- often referred to as “black-hat SEO”- can get your website penalized by Google and completely destroy your rankings.

 For that reason, we recommend avoiding the following 3 link-building tactics…

 Look, building backlinks are difficult.
 It’s time-consuming, expensive, and soul-crushing.

 Which is exactly why PBNs are so darn tempting…